LandOfTheRair/landoftherair.github.io/_docs/getting-started/getting-started.md

 redirect_from: /docs/index.html
 ---

+## Creating a Character

+Like most multiplayer RPGs, Land of the Rair allows you to have multiple characters.
+When you first log in, you'll find yourself in the "lobby", a global chat hub where you can talk with other online players, check the message of the day, view your characters, and enter the game to play them.
+To get in the game, you must first roll a character.
+In particular, you must decide the following:

+- name (this is what players will call you by in game)
+- sex (this determines your sprite)
+- class (this determines your playstyle, and talent tree in game, as well as minorly affecting your stats)
+- allegiance (this determines how different in-game factions see you, as well as majorly affecting your stats)
+- specialization (this determines your starting weapon and proficiency in it)

+Of note, whilst in game, you can gain skill with any weapon, and modify your stats.
+This character creator is merely a starting point to your adventure!

 ## Getting Started

 When you first start the game, you'll find yourself in the tutorial.
 If you're not into figuring it out for yourself, here is a brief overview of the tutorial.
 The pillars you start in are a "respawn point" - there are a few in the world.
 Not many, but if you see one, you know what it's for.